 See a doctor if an odor is accompanied by:

 - vaginal bleeding unrelated to your period

-Subtle shifts in your vaginal fragrance is normal.
-Remember, the way your vagina smells has everything to do with its pH.
+Subtle shifts in your vaginal fragrance can be natural.
+Remember, how your vagina smells has everything to do with its pH.
 And there are lots of things that affect your pH.

-Take penile vaginal sex, for instance.
-Semen has a relatively high pH, so it’s super normal to notice a different kind of smell after you’ve had penile vaginal sex.
-Don’t worry though, this change is only temporary.
+Take penile-vaginal sex, for instance.
+Semen has a relatively high pH, so it’s typical to notice a different smell after penile-vaginal sex.
+This change is only temporary.

 Our advice?
-Don’t be afraid to really get to know your vagina, in all its fragrant glory.
-The better you understand the smells your vagina produces day to day, the more prepared you’ll be when something goes amiss.
+Don’t be afraid to get to know your vagina, in all its fragrant glory.
+The better you understand the smells your vagina produces daily, the more prepared you’ll be when something goes amiss.
 After all, vaginas do so many wonderful things for us.
-It’s about time we start understanding what they’re really all about.
+It’s about time we start understanding what they’re all about.